broadinstitute/flipbook/README.md

 - responses table (`-t`)

-  As users fill in the forms at the top of the image pages, the responses are written to this table.
+  As you fill in the forms at the top of the image pages, the responses are written to this table.

   *Default*: `reviewer2_form_responses.tsv`